amlimaye/ising/README.md

 # ising
-Simple Monte Carlo Ising model simulator.
-Accepts or rejects single spin-flip moves based on simple Metropolis criterion.
-Direct movie output supported through Matplotlib.
+Simple Monte Carlo sampler for the 2-D Ising model.
+Writes out movies using Matplotlib.